 One of the best ways to prepare for a career in public administration is through a college education.
-A Post-doctoral Certificate will help you develop entry level skills, general public administration know how and the basic public administration experience you need to start your career off right.
+A Doctoral Degree will help you develop entry level skills, general public administration know how and the basic public administration experience you need to start your career off right.
+You may also consider a Post-doctoral Certificate in Public Administration to help you take your education and career to the next level.
 Please select public administration school below.

 Why would I want a public administration degree?

 A degree in public administration will give you the skills you need to be an administrator for a variety of jobs in government or non-profit organizations.
 With this degree, you will be able to apply current theories of management and analytical techniques toward future challenges as well as the day-to-day operations.
 If you are interested in working in a management capacity in the public sector, then a degree in public administration should be a degree that you consider.

 What do people with public administration degrees do?

 The most basic definition of public administration is the \management of public programs.\" People who get their degrees in public administration go on to have careers as managers and administrators in the public sector, usually in government or non-profit organizations.
 They apply their skills and knowledge that they learned in theories, principles, and practices of administration to help solve organizational issues and help their departments run more efficiently.